Downsview Park station

-Downsview Park is a rapid transit station on Line 1 Yonge–University of the Toronto subway and a commuter rail station on the Barrie commuter rail line of GO Transit.
+Downsview Park station is an intermodal transit station in North York, a district of Toronto, Ontario, Canada.
+It serves Line 1 Yonge–University of the Toronto subway and GO Transit's Barrie commuter rail line.
 Subway service began on December 17, 2017, and GO Train service began on December 30, 2017.
 Downsview Park station is a fully integrated multi-modal transit facility serving both transit lines.
 This is in contrast to other interchanges between TTC subway and GO Transit rail lines, which have separate structures for each agency.

-As of 2024, the station is the 5th least used on the heavy-rail subway system, and the least used of the stations built as part of the subway extension to Vaughan.
+As of 2024, the station is the fifth-least used on the heavy-rail subway system, and the least used of the stations built as part of the subway extension to Vaughan.

 History

 The official ground breaking ceremony for the Toronto–York Spadina subway extension (TYSSE) was held on November 27, 2009; with tunnelling operations beginning in June 2011.
 The station opened on December 17, 2017, along with the rest of the extension.
 It opened to GO Transit service on December 30, 2017, on the same day that a major service increase was inaugurated on the Barrie line.

 This station, along with the five other TYSSE stations, were the first to be opened without collectors, although collector booths were installed as per original station plans.
 It was also among the first eight stations to discontinue sales of legacy TTC fare media (tokens and senior/youth tickets).
 Presto vending machines were available at its opening to sell Presto cards and to load funds or monthly passes onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via the Presto vending machines.

 TTC ridership statistics for 2018 showed that Downsview Park was the least used station on the heavy-rail subway system, displacing on Line 4 Sheppard.
 However, by 2022, ridership at Downsview Park had increased to 8,845 riders per weekday versus 4,269 for Bessarion, again making Bessarion station the least used.